yohman/22S-DH151/Weeks/Week01/readme.md

 - How does the mapping work, and does it “work?” i.e., in your opinion, does it do what it’s supposed to do?
 - What technologies does the map use?
 I.e. Google maps, leaflet, mapbox, etc?
 - If you could change something, what would it be?
-- When you are done, submit a link to your assignment [here](https://github.com/yohman/22S-DH151/discussions/13)

 ## Coding Assignment: